"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs

 The existing literature also has several important limitations.
-Even multi-turn designs have relied on comparatively brief dialogues, typically between 8 and 20 turns -- far shorter than the extended engagement described in case reports.
-However, research indicates that model performance in short interactions may not generalise to longer ones (Laban et al., 2025), including on safety-relevant dimensions (Lu et al., 2025).
-Most research also relies on simulated users -- typically other LLMs roleplaying a vulnerable person -- rather than human-authored dialogue.
-It is unclear whether an LLM can authentically reproduce the experience of a user in crisis, sustain coherence over extended interactions, or capture the nuances of a gradually escalating clinical presentation.
-Similarly, most existing studies use LLMs to evaluate the safety of other LLMs'{} responses.
-Recent methodological research raises concerns about this approach: LLM judges have been found to systematically overrate response quality and miss failures that human experts detect, with especially poor reliability on the dimensions most relevant to harm (Badawi et al., 2025; Li et al., 2025).
+Even multi-turn designs have relied on comparatively brief dialogues, typically between 8 and 20 turns – far shorter than the extended engagement described in case reports.
+However, research indicates that model performance in short interactions may not generalise to longer ones \cite{ref37}, including on safety-relevant dimensions \cite{ref39}.
+Most research also relies on simulated users – typically other LLMs roleplaying a vulnerable person – rather than human-authored dialogue.
+It is unclear whether an LLM can authentically reproduce the experience of a user in crisis, sustain coherence over extended interactions, or convey the nuances of a gradually escalating clinical presentation.
+Similarly, most existing studies use LLMs to evaluate the safety of other LLMs' responses.
+Recent methodological research raises concerns about this approach: LLM judges have been found to systematically overrate response quality and miss failures that human experts detect, with especially poor reliability on the dimensions most relevant to harm \cite{ref11,ref38}.
 Finally, existing work is overwhelmingly quantitative.
-Numerical coding can establish the distribution and severity of risk, but cannot reveal the underlying mechanisms through which risk operates.
+Numerical coding can establish the distribution and severity of risk, but offers limited insight into the underlying mechanisms through which risk operates.